pubnub/go/README.md

 ###Running Unit tests (instructions for Mac/Linux, for other dev environments the instructions are similar)
 * Open Terminal
 * Change the directory to $GOPATH/src/github.com/pubnub/go/pubnubTests
-* And then run the command "go test" to run test cases
+* And then run the command `go test` to run test cases

 ###Demo Console App
 We've included a demo console app which documents all the functionality of the client, for example: